Tiamz01/A-Visual-History-of-Nobel-Prize-Winners/README.md

 ## Key Insights

-- Physics, Medicine, Chemistry account for majority of prizes
+- Physics, Medicine, and Chemistry account for the majority of prizes
 - Winners are overwhelmingly male, especially in Physics, Chemistry, Economics
-- USA dominates recipient country starting in 1930s
+- USA dominates recipient country starting in the 1930s
 - Repeat winners are rare, with some winning twice in similar categories
 - Winner age has increased over time, except for Peace Prize